sadir/git-pairing-session/README.md

 Note: this will ask your permission to override your current `prepare-commit-msg` git hook if you have one.

-4. Setup your `$PAIRS_FILE` so `git-pairing-session` knows who you can pair with.
-By default this file should be in the directory you cloned this repo into.
+4. Setup your `$PAIRS_FILE` so `git-pairing-session` knows who you can :pear: with.
+By default this file should be in your `$HOME/git-pairing-session` directory where you cloned this repo.

 ```
 cp .pairs.json.example .pairs.json